-Unable to change the speed step mode The speed of the locomotive is not 0 Set the speed to 0 before setting the speed step mode.
-Locomotive does not react when speed step mode 128 is selected The locomotive decoder does not comprehend this mode (not an XF-type) Select the 14, 27 or 28 speed step mode for the use of this decoder.
-The locomotive lights (F0) turn on and off when the speed steps are increased The locomotive decoder is set to 14 speed step mode, the corresponding address within the system is set to 28 speed step mode.
-Change the speed step mode in the system to 14 speed steps or set the decoder to 28 speed steps (set bit 2 in CV29).
-The locomotive lights (F0) do not respond when the The locomotive decoder is set to the 28 speed step mode, the corresponding address within the system is set to 14 speed step mode.
-Change the speed step mode in the system to 28 speed steps or set the decoder to 14 speed steps (clear bit 2 in CV29). is pressed.
-The locomotive decoder is set to the 14 speed step mode, the corresponding address within the system is set to 128 speed step mode Change the speed step mode in the locomotive decoder to 28 speed steps (CV29, set bit 2) The locomotive does not run with its basic address The locomotive is possibly part of a multi-unit consist that is not know by the system.
-Control the locomotive with the multi-unit consist address The locomotive address in the display flashes The selected address is already called up on another hand held controller Select another locomotive or take over the locomotive: Press one of the speed keys Programming and reading out decoder settings on the programming track When reading an address in menu DIR, the address is preceded by a large "M". address, the locomotive decoder also has a multi-unit address stored in CV19.
-An "M" means that this is the locomotive's MU address dis net You can only control a locomotive in this condition with the MU address.
+Unable to change the speed step mode The speed of the locomotive not 0 Set the speed to 0 before setting the speed step mode.
+Locomotive does not react when speed step mode 128 is selected The locomotive decoder do not comprehend this mode (not an XF-type) Select the 14, 27 or 28 speed step mode for the use of this decoder.
+The locomotive lights (F0) turn on and off when the speed steps are increased The locomotive decoder is a to 14 speed step mode, the corresponding address with the system is set to 28 speedstep mode. mode in the system to 14 speed steps or set the The locomotive lights (F0) do not respond when the The locomotive decoder is to the 28 speed step mode, the corresponding address within the system is set to a speed step mode. mode in the system to 28 speed steps or set the is pressed.
+The locomotive decoder is a to the 14 speed step mode, the corresponding address within the system is set to a speed step mode mode in the locomotive decoder to 28 speed steps The locomotive does not run with its basic address The locomotive is possibly part of a multi-unit consist to is not know by the system.
+Control the locomotive with the multi-unit consist address The locomotive address in the display flashes The selected address is already called up on anothe hand held controller Select another locomotive or take over the locomotive: Press one of the speed keys Programming and reading out decoder settings on the programming track When reading an address in menu DIR, the address is preceded by a large "M".
+In addition to its own address, the locomotive decoder also has a multiunit address stored in CV19.
+An "M" means that this is the locomotive's MU address You can only control a locomotive in this condition with the MU address.
 When you see "m" and the locomotive address, press the '-' key and the MU address will be displayed.
 When you program a new address, the MU address in CV19 is erased.